hazelcast/hazelcast/hazelcast-documentation/src/Topic.md

 Default values are

-- Global ordering is false, meaning there is no global order guarantee by default
+- Global ordering is false, meaning there is no global order guarantee by default.

 - Statistics are true, meaning statistics are calculated by default.